SDraw/driver_kinectV2/README.md

 # Calibration
 * Launch 'kinect_calibrator' from 'kinectV2/bin/win##' directory.
-* Allign base position using controllers:
+* Allign base position using controllers to match virtual trackers with your hip and legs:
   * Left controller's touchpad: up, down, left and right.
   * Right controller's touchpad: forward, backward, rotate left and rotate right.
 * Press application menu button or quit from SteamVR to save alligned base transformation.